 Devices that run Windows Holographic for Business, such as the Microsoft HoloLens, can have multiple users.
 Intune includes settings to control different features on these shared devices, such as power management, using the local storage, and account management.
 The configuration profiles can also be applied to devices with different operating systems.
 For example, the devices group can have devices that run RS2 and RS3 in the same group.

-Intune includes a feature called update rings for Windows 10 devices.
+Intune includes a feature called update rings for Windows client devices.
 These update rings include a group of settings that determine how updates are installed.
 For example, you can create a maintenance window to install updates, or choose to restart after updates are installed.
 An update ring can be applied to multiple devices running Windows Holographic for Business.

 Terms and conditions